 - 15.21.
 The CB shall issue a single certificate identifying the name and address of all the members of the group to which the certificate relates. - 15.22.
 The list of group members shall be kept updated.
-The CB shall require the group manager to inform of any changes in the membership, including the closure of any of the group members.
+The CB shall require the group manager to inform of any changes in the membership, including the closure of any of the group members. - 15.23.

-15.23.
 The certificate shall be withdrawn in its entirety if the group manager or any of the group members does not / do not fulfill the necessary criteria for maintaining the certificate.

-16. Requirements for Tour Operators
+16. Requirements for Tour Operator

 - 16.1.
-The term "Tour Operators" is used herein to refer to many types of packagers, transport operators, and sellers of travel.
-Each of those types are complex and varied in their approaches.
-Collectively, they offer a broad range of services in the tourism industry, marked by a high degree of packaging product and service components operated by third-party services providers.
-The services provided by Tour Operators occur in many locations whether spread across all continents or more locally.
-Users of this manual must consider the category of Tour Operator in question when applying this manual in practice. - 16.2.
-The main Tour Operators sustainability impacts occur outside their premises and arise by their thirdparty services providers such as accommodations, transportation, guiding, food services, attractions of many types, catering, entertainment and other services.
-Effective Tour Operator management systems are essential for these varied and complex businesses and must include sustainability and monitoring of performance on sensitive sustainability issues within the supply chain.
+The term "Tour Operator" is the business/organization that plans, operates and delivers a complete package tour to a traveller.
+The term Tour Operator involves a large diversity of types of packages, transport operators and sellers of travel that can be combined amongst them and vary according to the set of product/service offering, ownership structure and/or geographical location of their operations.
+For the purpose of certification, Tour Operators comprise outbound Tour Operator, inbound Tour Operator and Land Transport Suppliers and any combination amongst the 3 categories. - 16.2.
+The main Tour Operator sustainability impacts occur outside their premises and arise by their thirdparty suppliers such as accommodation, transportation, guiding, food services, attractions of many types, catering, entertainment and other services.
+Effective Tour Operator management systems are essential for these varied and complex businesses and shall include sustainability and monitoring of performance on sensitive sustainability issues within the supply chain.

-The Scope/eligibility of Tour Operators for certification
+The Scope/eligibility of Tour Operator for certification